chmike/domain/README.md

 # domain.Check()

-This package contains a single function that checks the validity of a domain name.
+This package contains a single function that checks the validity of a **host name** domain name.

 A domain name must respect rules defined in
 - [section 3.5 of RFC 1034 ("Domain names - concepts and facilities")](https://tools.ietf.org/html/rfc1034#section-3.5)
 - [section 2 of RFC 1123 ("Requirements for Internet Hosts -- Application and Support")](https://tools.ietf.org/html/rfc1123#section-2)

-The `domain.Check` function ensures that the domain name respect those rules.
+The `domain.Check` function ensures that the given host name respect those rules.
 If not, it returns an error explaining the detected problem.

 ## Prerequisites